mediamonks/display-advertising-docs/docs/guides/commands.md

 sidebar_position: 7
 ---

-# Create banners with commands
+# Create banners with parameters

 Another way to create banners is using the command line with parameters.
 It is possible to create multiple banners using the **--units** parameter and is possible to define the **--type** of the units.